The General Data Protection Regulation, or ‘GDPR’, is the result of years of work by the EU to modernise data protection legislation.

 How do I ensure my business is compliant with GDPR?

-Whilst we have a number of articles looking at GDPR, from our GDPR glossary to a checklist to get you started, we’d suggest heading over to The Information Commissioner’s Office (ICO) website and taking a look at their “Preparing for the General Data Protection Regulation (GDPR) – 12 steps to take now” whitepaper.
+Whilst we have a number of articles looking at GDPR, from our GDPR glossary to a checklist to get you started, we’d suggest heading over to The Information Commissioner’s Office (ICO) website and taking a look at their “Guide to General Data Protection Regulation (GDPR)” whitepaper.

 Another option is to seek legal advice.
 There are of course lots of solicitors and lawyers that can help you better understand how GDPR affects your business.
 Or there are companies such as Lawbite that offer an online platform for securing legal advice.
 Lawbite even has their own GDPR checklist, and are offering free GDPR advice to businesses and 10% of their GDPR products.